iltommi/qdb-documentation/source/api/nodejs.rst

   .. js:function:: Cluster.setTimeout (int milliseconds)

       Sets the client-side timeout value for callbacks.
-The default is 60,000ms, or one minute.
-This should be run before the call to Cluster::connect.
+The default is 60,000 ms, or one minute.
+This should be run before the call to :func:`Cluster.connect`.

       :param int milliseconds: the number of milliseconds to set.